metalibm/metalibm/doc/ACCURACY.md

 ### Correctly Rounded

-Less than half a ulp
+Less than half a "ulp"

 On metalibm command line, such accuracy can be indicated by:
     --accuracy cr